 Cognitive Analytic Therapy (CAT) online supervision group.

-I am looking to recruit two to three Clinical/Counselling Psychologists or Psychotherapists/Counsellors to join my existing cognitive analytic therapy (CAT) informed supervision group and/or start a second group The group will meet online using zoom videoconferencing software which is fully interactive.
+If you want to learn about Cognitive Analytic Therapy (CAT) and apply it to your clinical work, you may be interested in joining my existing CAT supervision group.
+The group meets using zoom videoconferencing software which is fully interactive.
 The supervision is primarily geared towards those with CAT training and also therapists without formal CAT training, including CBT practitioners, whom are wanting to deepen their understandings and skills of relational approaches and apply these skills to address common relational issues, particularly when working with complexity.

 As a Clinical Psychologist and Accredited CAT Supervisor, I have much experience of integrating relational approaches to the supervision of a range of psychotherapies.
 For those who might wish to undertake formal training in CAT at a later date, it is worth bearing in mind that as I am an accredited CAT supervisor you may be able to submit two completed cases under my supervision as counting towards the eight cases required to complete the practitioner level CAT training.
 Please note that this is always at the discretion of the relevant course director.